Supporting Student Carers

 The University is aware that caring may have financial implications with students experiencing higher travel costs and or find themselves less able to work part-time to supplement their student finance awards.

-To help easy some of these financial worries Bangor University offers student carers with an annual Carers Bursary of up to £1,000 from the University’s Hardship Fund.
+To help easy some of these financial worries Bangor University offers full-time student carers with an annual Carers Bursary of up to £1,000 from the University’s Hardship Fund.

 A Carer is Someone who looks after a member of the family, partner or friend with a physical or sensory disability, learning disability, medical condition, mental health issues or someone addicted to drugs, alcohol or gambling.
 (Please note that these duties would be in addition to the usual caring responsibilities that a parent would have for a dependent child.)